reymon359/book-sentences/books/the-clean-coder/README.md

 The promise to try is an admission that you’ve been holding back, that you have a reservoir of extra effort that you can apply... ...moreover, it is a commitment to apply that extra effort to achieve the goal.

+### The Cost of Saying Yes

+Sometimes the only way to get to the right yes is to be unafraid so say no.

+### Code Imposible

+“Is good code impossible?
+Is professionalism impossible?”
+Answer: I say no.

+## Chapter 3 Saying Yes

+### A Language of commitment

+Say.
+Mean.
+Do.
+There are three parts to making a commitment.
+1. You _say_ you’ll do it.
+2. You _mean_ it.
+3. You _actually do_ it.

+There are very few people who, when they say something, they mean it and then actually get it done.
+There are some who will say things and _mean_ them, but they never get it done.
+And there are far more people who promise things and don’t even _mean_ to do them.

+Examples of words and phrases to look for that are telltale signs of noncommitment:
+- **Need\should**.
+“We need to get this done.”
+“I need to lose weight.”
+“Someone should make that happen.”
+- **Hope\wish**.
+“I hope to get this done by tomorrow.”
+“I hope we can meet again some day.”
+“I wish I had time for that.”
+“I wish this computer was faster.”
+- **Let’s**. (not followed by “I ...”)
+“Let’s meet sometime.”
+“Let’s finish this thing.”

+Start recognizing lack of commitment around you, and in you.

+The real truth is that _you, personally_, ALWAYS have something that’s under _your_ control, so there is always _something_ you can fully commit to doing.